freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 = 1.1.1 =
 * Test on WordPress 5.5.1
-* Improve sanatisation of data from user & database
+* Improve sanitation of data from user & database

 = 1.1 =
 * Readme improvements